Update from the practice

 The surgery is open as usual but we will mostly be operating a telephone triage system.
 We are facing high demand so the telephone lines may be busy.
 Please do not come to the surgery unless you have been invited by a doctor or nurse.
 There are a small number of face to face consultations available to book

 Please use the online tools at NHS 119 for all coronavirus related enquiries.

 Due to high demand Dispensary are asking for a minimum of 72 hours to process prescriptions.
 Following CCG guidance we are not able to issue more than one month's worth of medication at this time.

-Dispensary is now open from 9am-6pm.
-You may have to queue as we are only allowing one person at a time to enter the building.
-As the notices will inform you please stand well away from the top step in order to allow the person before you to exit.
+Dispensary is now open from 8am-6.30pm.
+We are limiting the number of people queueing in the building at any one time.
+Please stand well away from the top step in order to allow the person before you to exit.